 An IAT sensor should be fitted in the intake system in a location that accurately represents intake temperature.
 The most common location is just prior to the throttle body.
 Installing in the manifold is not recommended due to heat soak issues.
 A fast response sensor must be used in all forced induction applications.

-4.2.1 CivicLink (95)
+4.2.1 WRXLink (1-2)

-From factory, models supported by the G4+ CivicLink (95) Plug-In ECU are fitted with an IAT sensor.
-The G4 + CivicLink (95) Plug-In ECU supports several options for fitting of an IAT sensor.
-Any one of the following options can be used:
+From factory, models supported by the G4+ WRXLink (1-2) Plug-In ECU are not fitted with an IAT sensor.
+There are two options for connecting an IAT sensor to the ECU.